Illustration of a skinny guy's before and after results from doing a lean bulk.

 Once you’ve optimized your lifting routine for muscle growth—including finding a good workout program, following it consistently, and making sure that you’re pushing yourself hard enough—the next thing to consider is your protein intake.

 Most lifters know that they should be eating at least 0.8 grams of protein per pound bodyweight per day.
-So at 170 pounds, that means eating at least 136 grams of protein per day.
+For example, at 170 pounds, that means eating at least 136 grams of protein per day.
 And that’s fairly simple in theory.
 Still, some people mess it up.
 It can take some effort to bring your protein intake that high.
-Plus, it helps if you spread that protein out over several meals, including at least 20 grams of protein in breakfast, lunch, dinner, and maybe a snack or two.

-So if you’re having trouble gaining muscle leanly, consider tracking your protein intake for a couple of weeks to make sure that you’re consistently getting enough protein per meal and per day.
+So, if you’re having trouble gaining muscle leanly, consider tracking your protein intake for a couple of weeks to make sure that you’re consistently getting enough protein per meal and per day.

 Get Enough Good Sleep